TinkPrototypes/tink-master-detail/README.md

 ## What is this repository for?

-A skeleton example of a mailbox view.
+A skeleton example of a mailbox view, made with the Tink framework.

 ## Setup